Attacks on refugee camps in the Gaza war: Balata

 On 4 January 2025, Israeli forces killed a Palestinian teenager and injured nine others during a raid at the Balata Camp, Nablus.
 On 9 April, 14 Palestinians were injured and dozens more suffocated from tear gas when Israeli forces raided the camp.
 On 2 May, a Palestinian man was killed by Israeli forces at the camp and confiscated his corpse.
 Israeli forces also detained an injured man before withdrawing from the camp.

-Far’a
+Far'a

 On 19 February 2025, at least three Palestinians were killed in an Israeli raid on a house in Far'a refugee camp.
 All the three bodies were also later confiscated by Israeli forces.

 Lebanon

 Ain al-Hilweh camp

 On 1 October 2024, an Israeli airstrike targeted the Ain al-Hilweh camp in Sidon, killing five people.
-The attack reportedly targeted the home of Munir al-Maqdah, a brigadier general in the Al-Aqsa Martyrs’ Brigades, whom he survived.
+The attack reportedly targeted the home of Munir al-Maqdah, a brigadier general in the Al-Aqsa Martyrs' Brigades, whom he survived.
 On 18 November 2025, Israeli forces launched an attack on the refugee camp, killing 13 people.
 The IDF stated that the strike targeted a "Hamas training compound" that was being used to "plan and carry out terrorist attacks against the IDF and the State of Israel."
+On 20 February 2026, two people were killed by Israel when a drone targeted the Hittin neighbourhood of the camp.